ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   receiving Messages, see {{peer-example}}.

-The examples in this section presume that a transport protocol is available between the endpoints which provides Reliable Data Transfer, Preservation of data ordering, and Preservation of Message Boundaries.
+The examples in this section presume that a transport protocol is available between the endpoints that provides Reliable Data Transfer, Preservation of data ordering, and Preservation of Message Boundaries.
 In this case, the application can choose to receive only complete messages.

-If none of the available transport protocols provides Preservation of Message Boundaries, but there is a transport protocol which provides a reliable ordered byte stream, an application may receive this byte stream as partial Messages and transform it into application-layer Messages.
+If none of the available transport protocols provides Preservation of Message Boundaries, but there is a transport protocol that provides a reliable ordered byte stream, an application may receive this byte stream as partial Messages and transform it into application-layer Messages.
 Alternatively, an application may provide a Deframer, which is a function that transforms a